mechatroner/vscode_rainbow_csv/README.md

 #### Colors customization
-You can customize Rainbow CSV colors to increase contrast.
-[Instructions](test/color_customization_example.md#colors-customization)
+You can customize Rainbow CSV colors to increase contrast, see [Instructions](test/color_customization_example.md#colors-customization).
-This is especially helpful if you are using light color theme.
+This is especially helpful if you are using one of Light color themes.

 #### Working with CSV files with comments